cisagov/Malcolm/docs/third-party-envs.md

 1. Run `~/Malcolm/scripts/configure` to configure Malcolm
 1. Run `~/Malcolm/scripts/auth_setup` to set up authentication for Malcolm
 1. Run `~/Malcolm/scripts/start` to start Malcolm

+### <a name="AWSAMIMFA"></a> Using MFA

+Users with [AWS MFA requirements](https://docs.aws.amazon.com/console/iam/self-mfa) may receive an `UnauthorizedOperation` error when performing the steps outlined above.
+If this is the case, the following workaround may allow the build to execute (thanks to [this GitHub comment](https://github.com/hashicorp/packer-plugin-amazon/issues/441#issuecomment-1880073476)):

+1. Remove the `access_key` and `secret_key` lines from the `builders` section of `packer_build.json` (right below `"type": "amazon-ebs"`)
+1. Run `aws ec2 describe-instances --profile=myprofile` (replacing `myprofile` with the credential profile name) to cause `aws` to authenticate (prompting for the MFA code) and cache the credentials
+1. At the bash command line, run: `eval "$(aws configure export-credentials --profile xxxxxxxx --format env)"` to load the current AWS credentials into environment variables in the current session
+1. Run the `packer build` command as described in the previous section

 ### <a name="AWSAttribution"></a> Attribution